-The Company has issued corporate guarantees to licensed banks for banking facilities granted to subsidiaries up to the limit of RM15.9 million (31.5.2012: RM15.9 million); 1.6.2011: RM17.9 million) of which RM3.4 million (31.5.2012: RM3.3 million); 1.6.2011: RM1.7 million) has been utilised as at the end of the reporting period.
+The Company has issued corporate guarantees to licensed banks for banking facilities granted to subsidiaries up to the limit of RM19.9 million (2013 : RM15.9 million) of which RM3.6 million (2013 : RM3.4 million) has been utilised as at the end of the reporting period.

-The Company also undertakes to provide financial support for a subsidiary to enable it to meet it financial obligations as and when they fall due.
+The Company also undertakes to provide financial support for subsidiaries to enable then to meet their financial obligations as and when they fall due.